-- be competent in the use of SI units, basic data analysis and scientific report writing; - be competent in standard laboratory techniques and the collection and manipulation of experimental data; - have enhanced their basic literacy and numeracy skills as applicable in biosciences. - demonstrate, through assessments, the acquisition of specialist skills related to the clinical laboratory environment through work based learning modules.
+- be competent in the use of SI units, basic data analysis and scientific report writing; - be competent in standard laboratory techniques and the collection and manipulation of experimental data; - have enhanced their basic literacy and numeracy skills as applicable in biosciences.

-- retrieve, competently, information from the literature, including interrogation of electronic databases and in the citation of literature in a review or scientific paper format; - produce a literature review of an area in which they may undertake research and produce a Design Study for a research project; - select appropriate statistical methods, use relevant software packages and evaluate their application to experimental data; - demonstrate, through assessments, the acquisition of specialist skills related to the clinical laboratory environment through work based learning modules.
+- retrieve, competently, information from the literature, including interrogation of electronic databases and in the citation of literature in a review or scientific paper format; - produce a literature review of an area in which they may undertake research and produce a Design Study for a research project; - select appropriate statistical methods, use relevant software packages and evaluate their application to experimental data; - be able to devise and perform experiments and evaluate experimental methods for investigation in biochemistry and to be able to manipulate and interpret experimental data.